 Typical Carbon Footprint from Electricity Calculation

 This methodology does not take into account the quality of the electricity being consumed.
-If the efficiency of generation, distribution and consumption of electricity is low, there is an increase in energy consumed by loss rather than energy consumed by loads.
-In other words, large amounts of the electricity is generated and subsequently lost as heat or vibration contributing only to the carbon footprint.
+If the efficiency of generation, distribution and consumption of electricity is low, there is an increase in energy consumed by electrical energy loss rather than energy consumed by loads.
+In other words, large amounts of the electricity is generated and subsequently lost as heat or vibration contributing only to the carbon footprint and added costs.

 Power Quality Rating

-Power Quality Rating (PQR) is a metric which represents the overall efficiency of the electrical network.
-The number is a multiplicative parameter that combines the 3 most common and harmful disturbances that reduce electrical network efficiency.
-Lower efficiency means poor power quality which leads to higher costs, more frequent power disturbances, and an increase the wear and tear to the assets.
+Power Quality Rating (PQR) is a metric which represents the overall efficiency of the electrical power flow.
+The number is a multiplicative parameter that combines the 3 most common and harmful disturbances that reduce electrical network efficiency, reactive power, total harmonic distortion and imbalance across the phases.
+Lower efficiency comes with poor power quality and leads to higher costs, more frequent power disturbances, and an increase the wear and tear to the assets.

-PQR is a dynamic metric that changes in response to the real time electrical network demand and integrates power factor, Total Harmonic Distortion and phase imbalance.
+PQR is a dynamic metric that changes in response to the Real-Time power flow.

 Including Power Quality Rating of Electricity When Calculating a Carbon Footprint

-When the Power Quality Rating is considered in the calculation of a carbon footprint from electricity, it accounts for the variation in demand side power quality and quality of electrical service.
-For example, you can have a state of the art electrical network supplied with poor quality power or good quality power supplied to an outdated and poorly maintained electrical network.
-Using Power Quality Rating is a much more accurate methodology for calculating carbon footprint from electricity consumption.
+When the Power Quality Rating is considered in the calculation of a carbon footprint from electricity, it accounts for the variation in demand side power quality and supply side electrical service quality.

 Perfect Power Quality Rating – Is it Possible?

-3DFS Software-Defined Power is the only technology that maintains a near perfect Power Quality Rating guaranteeing the lowest possible carbon footprint when consuming electricity.
+3DFS Software-Defined Electricity guarantees a near perfect Power Quality Rating ensuring the lowest possible carbon footprint no matter how the electricity is used.